This is actually very unlike a man page. It assumes that you know very little about

 kernel.

-field displays fifo overruns, which are
+The RX overruns field displays fifo overruns, which are

 caused by the rate at which the ring-buffer is drained being higher